-Component 2: Influences on Global Travel: Learning Aim B: Impact of Travel and Tourism and Sustainability
+Component 3: Influences on Global Travel: Learning Aim B: Impact of Travel and Tourism and Sustainability

-Social impact of tourism Economic impact of tourism Environmental impact of tourism
+Social impact of tourism, Economic impact of tourism and Environmental impact of tourism

 Students will focus on the positive and negative impacts of tourism and visitor activities on global destinations.
-They will also look at the impact of tourism socially, environmentally, and economically and gain an understanding of how global destinations minimise the negative impacts and maximise the positive impacts to achieve sustainable tourism.
 They will know that sustainable tourism includes low-impact tourism to protect the natural, cultural and heritage environments for future generations.
 They will understand how governments and T&T organisations can achieve sustainable tourism while meeting the needs of present generations.